 An employee is entitled to 10 calendar days’ of paid parental leave every year (or 17 calendar days in some circumstances) if the employee is:

 - The mother of 2 or more children aged 15 or below

 Employees who are unable to work because of sickness or some temporary disability are entitled to remuneration for the whole duration of their absence from work.
 Compensation of this leave is paid by the employer for the initial 5 days of sick leave and the remainder by the State Temporary Disability Fund.
 The amount of compensation varies based on the duration of workers’ employment:

 - 60% of average salary for employees who have completed up to 5 years of unbroken employment

 - 80% for employees who have completed 5 to 8 years of unbroken employment, and

 - 100% for the employees who have completed more than 8 years.

 Employees who get injured at work or develop an occupational sickness while performing their duties get compensation from the government through the social insurance fund.

 Employers need to make one comprehensive monthly contribution that equals 22% of payroll to a unified social insurance fund that covers pension, accident, temporary disability, and unemployment benefits.
 Employees do not make any contribution.

-Employees may retire and be entitled to a full pension at age 60 (men) or 55 ½ (women) with a minimum 30 years' coverage.
+Employees may retire and be entitled to a full pension at age 60 (men) or 55 ½ (women) with a minimum 30 years’ coverage.
 The minimum age for women will gradually increase to 60 by 2021.
-Partial pensions are also available for certain employees who meet the age criteria and have coverage of 15 to 34 years of coverage for men or 15 to 29 years of coverage for women.
+Partial pensions are also available for certain employees who meet the age criteria and have a coverage of 15 to 34 years for men and 15 to 29 years for women.